RamAnbalagan/FrontEnd-Prep-Guide/HTML/HtmlBasics.md

 The HTML `<progress>` element displays an indicator showing the completion progress of a task, typically displayed as a progress bar.

 `<progress value="70" max="100">70 %</progress>`

+## Quotations
+   You can use the `blockquote` tag to mention some text along with a link to the citation!

+## `abbr` tag
+   Used for abbreviations, which shows the full title on Hover!